Shelbylouis/alces-flight-center/README.md

 4. Make the necessary manual updates output at the end of this script.

+### To set up Slack notifications for your development environment

+There are two environment variables that need to be set in your .env file before Slack notifications will work within your development environment, `SLACK_CHANNEL` and `SLACK_WEBHOOK_URL`.

+The former refers to the channel that the notifier will send all notifications to.
+Therefore if you wish to receive all Slack notfications via private messages you will need to set this to `@<your_slack_username_here>`.

+The latter however is vital to making the notifier function properly and should be kept secret.
+This URL can be found within the `Incoming WebHooks` section of our Slack workspace.
+From there you need to navigate to the `Alces Flight Center` configuration which will display the URL for you in its configuration page.
+Once you copy this URL to its respective environment variable you should be able to send notfications to Slack from your development environment.

 ## Creating accounts for customers

 - If they don't have a Flight SSO account, they should register for one first.